2023 Baltimore Orioles season: Additions

-To re-inforce the major league team for 2023, the Orioles came to agreements with three free agents: starting pitcher Kyle Gibson received a one year contract for $10M, infielder Adam Frazier received a one year $8M contract, and Mychal Givens re-joined the Orioles on a one year $4M contract to bolster the back end of the bullpen.
+To re-inforce the major league team for 2023, the Orioles came to agreements with three free agents: starting pitcher Kyle Gibson received a one-year contract for $10M, infielder Adam Frazier received a one-year $8M contract, and Mychal Givens re-joined the Orioles on a one-year $4M contract to bolster the back end of the bullpen.
 Givens was a former Oriole draft pick who previously pitched in parts of six seasons for the Orioles before being traded to Colorado.

 Following the loss of back up catcher Robinson Chirinos to free agency, the Orioles acquired replacement veteran backstop James McCann in a trade with the Mets for cash and a player to be named later.

 The Orioles acquired starting pitcher Cole Irvin and minor league pitcher Kyle Virbitsky from the Oakland Athletics for shortstop prospect Darrell Hernaiz.

+Following the completion of spring training, left-handed reliever Danny Coulombe exercised his right to opt out of his minor league contract with the Minnesota Twins.
+His contract stipulated that were he not selected to break camp with the Twins and were offered that opportunity with another club, he would be granted his release.
+The Orioles selected Coloumbe's contract, guaranteeing him a spot with the team on Opening Day.
+Politi was returned to the Red Sox at the conclusion of Spring Training to open a spot on the reserve roster.

 Subtractions

 The Orioles parted ways with four XX(B)-type free agents, defined as players with at least six years of major league service time: catcher Robinson Chirinos, infielder Rougned Odor, first baseman Jesús Aguilar, and starting pitcher Jordan Lyles.
 The Orioles declined Lyles' option that would pay him $10M in 2023, making him a free agent.

 Other major league role-players departing in free agency included pitchers Chris Ellis, Rico Garcia, Louis Head, and Alex Wells, outfielder and former first round pick DJ Stewart, and outfielder Yusniel Diaz, who was the centerpiece of the trade that sent star third baseman Manny Machado to the Dodgers.

-On New Years Eve, the Orioles traded infielder Tyler Nevin to the Detroit Tigers in exchange for cash.
+On New Year's Eve, the Orioles traded infielder Tyler Nevin to the Detroit Tigers in exchange for cash.